A jewel in the middle of a village

-There is a scenic walking route used by locals.
-As a guest, there is the possiblity of getting involved in projects as an intern, a volunteer or as work.
-Group Visits can also be arranged for various groups such as women's groups, schools, football clubs, agriculture groups, those interested in fishing and elder groups.
-Other avaiable activities include cooking workshops for local dishes, including vegetarian and vegan (biological) food, nature education, bird watching and insect and reptiles viewing.
-There is traditional music and dance, played on Nyatiti and Orutu.
+You can explore a scenic walking route used by locals.
+As a guest, there is the possiblity of getting involved in projects as an intern, a volunteer or for work.
+Group Visits can also be arranged for various groups such as women's groups, schools, football clubs, agriculture groups, fishing groups, and elder care groups.
+Other available activities include cooking workshops for local dishes, including vegetarian and vegan (biological) food, nature education, bird watching and insect and reptiles viewing.
+There is also traditional music and dance, played on Nyatiti and Orutu.

-Car rental, including a driver, can be arranged.
+Car rental services including a driver, can be arranged.
 Public transportation is in plenty for short distances via motorbike (Boda Boda), tricycle (Tuk Tuk) and matatus (local vans).

 What our guests say about us